 We will cover a few of the following factors in this article, but note the terminology and difficulty grading differs between rock climbing and bouldering.
 In addition, significantly different climbing gear is required ( rock climbing being more expensive).

 But the most significant difference between rock climbing and bouldering is the way that they are executed and protected.
-Rock climbing is done with a rope and protective gear, while bouldering only requires the use of a crashpad.
+Rock climbing is done with a rope and protective gear, while bouldering only requires your climbing shoes and the use of a crashpad to break your landings.
 Lets explore more.

 Style and Techniques of Rock Climbing vs. Bouldering